Your privacy is important to Avon Needs Trees

 Statement of Accountability in Respect of Data Protection

-Avon Needs Trees (ANT) aims:
+Avon Needs Trees (ANTs) aims:

 1) to raise funds to buy land in the Bristol-Avon catchment area, to reforest;

-In the course of our activity across the catchment area, ANT will collect and store funders’, volunteers’ and supporters’ personal information so that we can identify them individually for the following specific reasons and no other:
+In the course of our activity across the catchment area, ANTs will collect and store funders’, volunteers’ and supporters’ personal information so that we can identify them individually for the following specific reasons and no other:

 It is our responsibility to protect the information given to us by funders, volunteers and supporters according to data protection legislation law and good ethical practice.
 We will meet this responsibility through physical, administrative and technical safeguards (as detailed below).
 Our responsibility applies to information in all formats – oral, written and electronic.
 The safeguards will apply to all stages of handling personal information including collection, use, disclosure, access, storage, transfer, copying, modification and disposal.

 We will always handle personal information in a lawful, fair and transparent manner.
-No information will be kept after a supporter or volunteer has informed us of their leaving ANT.
+No information will be kept after a supporter or volunteer has informed us of their leaving ANTs.
 If we learn of a funder, volunteer or supporter’s death, their information will be removed from our records.